MKLab-ITI/reveal-media-webservice/README.md

 #### Architecture

 The ```RevealAgent``` controls and initializes the crawler and all necessary additional components, the visual indexing module for instance.
 Every new crawler instance starts in a new Thread and is independant of the other instances.
 The BUbiNG crawler itsels is a JMX agent, which means that all instances can be configured and monitored at runtime using jconsole.
-Although starting the crawler instance is equivalent to a new thread creation, stopping uses the dedicated JMX '''stop()''' command.
+Although starting the crawler instance is equivalent to a new thread creation, stopping uses the dedicated JMX ```stop()``` command.

-The '''CrawlQueueController''' is responisble for starting new crawl jobs, stopping running cralw jobs and generally for monitoring the crawler queue.
-Every crawl job starts at WAITING state.
-The '''CrawlQueueController''' checks the queue every 1 minute or whenever a new crawl job is submitted.
+The ```CrawlQueueController``` is responisble for starting new crawl jobs, stopping running crawl jobs and generally for monitoring the crawler queue.
+Every crawl job starts at ```WAITING``` state.
+The ```CrawlQueueController``` checks the queue every 1 minute or whenever a new crawl job is submitted.
 If there is an empty slot, if the currently running crawls are less then the numCrawls property specified above, a new crawl thread is launched.
-Until the initilization is finished the crawl job is in STARTING state, this might last a couple of minutes and the crawl job should not be stopped at this point.
-The next step is the RUNNING state.
+Until the initilization is finished the crawl job is in ```STARTING``` state, this might last a couple of minutes and the crawl job should not be stopped at this point.
+The next step is the ```RUNNING``` state.
 A crawl job can be stopped or deleted.
 Deletion means that the collected data and the visual index are also deleted.
-The termination also takes a couple of minutes so during this time the crawl job is in STOPPING or DELETING state.
-Deleted crawl jobs disappear from the queue but stopped ones still stay there in FINISHED state.
+The termination also takes a couple of minutes so during this time the crawl job is in ```STOPPING``` or ```DELETING``` state.
+Deleted crawl jobs disappear from the queue but stopped ones still stay there in ```FINISHED``` state.

 Important note:  The whole text package is obsolete.
 Now we are using iit.demokritos maven dependency instead.
 I'm just leaving the code as a reference but it can as well be deleted.